Mount Guyot (Great Smoky Mountains): Access

 intersection, it is approximately 2 mi to Guyot Spring, on Mt.
 Guyot's west slope.

 A 15 mi section of the Appalachian Trail stretches from Newfound Gap to Tricorner Knob, near Guyot's south slope.
 The Appalachian-Balsam Trail intersection is approximately 13 mi from Balsam Mountain Road, a gravel road that begins near Cherokee, North Carolina.

 While Guyot's eastern slope is very steep, its western slope, known as Guyot Spur, descends gradually for nearly five miles to the Little Pigeon River.
 A well-known bushwhack follows the creek on the north side of Guyot Spur, starting at Ramsay Cascades and emerging on the Appalachian Trail near Guyot Spring (probably the same path Thornborough's guides followed in the 1930s).
 This route is approximately eight miles from the Ramsay Cascades Trail parking area, four miles (6 km) of which are maintained trail.

 While the summit is less than a half-mile from the Appalachian Trail, the thick forest makes any bushwhack a challenge.
 A faint manway rises from Guyot Spring to the northern summit, although the manway is heavily overgrown.
 Dead Fraser fir blowdowns and low visibility complicate navigation from any direction.

+The Appalachian Trail also passes by another Mount Guyot in New Hampshire approximately 1600 miles to the north.